tsuru/tsuru-client/plugins.md

 #   called with args: subcommands -flags
 ```

+You may find available tsuru plugins on github, by searching for the topic [`tsuru-plugin`](https://github.com/topics/tsuru-plugin).
+(If you are developing a plugin, please tag your github repo).

 ## Distributing a tsuru plugin

 The best way to distribute a tsuru plugin is making it compatible with `tsuru plugin install`.